diogotcorreia/master-thesis/docs/content/ch03-method.typ

 a dataset of Python libraries and applications.
 In this study, the tool will analyse each project individually to determine if it has any code that is vulnerable to class pollution.
-Then, to determine the accuracy of the designed tool, each of the reported hits is then manually tagged as either vulnerable or not vulnerable (i.e., a false positive).
+Then, to determine the precision of the designed tool, each of the reported hits is then manually tagged as either vulnerable or not vulnerable (i.e., a false positive).
 Additionally, the reasons for each verdict were also stored alongside it,